zammad/zammad-user-documentation/advanced/tabs.rst

 As you click through Zammad, you will see a list of entries appear in the main menu area.
 These are your **open tabs.**

-.. note:: You can freely switch between open tabs without losing your work –
-          all unsaved changes are automatically backed up to the server.
+You can freely switch between open tabs without losing your work - all unsaved changes are automatically backed up to the server.

 .. figure:: /images/advanced/tabs/tabs-list.png
    :alt: Sample view of Tabs